 “… the New Hollanders dust their faces with powdered ochre.
 The New Zealanders … usually use it in an oily paste, which they smear on their foreheads and their hair … on feast days a New Zealander does not think he has carried out a full toilette until he has anointed his whole body, and especially his face and hair, with fish oil and ochre”.3

 He remarked on fish oil’s “disagreeable smell”.

-Kokowai was also used to decorate (and preserve) waka, buildings and tombs.
-Barnicoat admired Te Rauparaha’s canoes in Nelson: “… perfectly clean, newly reddened …”.
-7 At Anakiwa in 1853, Salisbury saw a fine war canoe “… over seventy feet long, the gunwale … neatly lashed with dressed flax, and latticed with straw, … a good effect against the bright red sides …”, and at Waikawa “… lots of canoes shining in the sun, painted bright red ochre – a compound the natives manage to burn into their crafts all hot”.8
+At Anakiwa in 1853, John Park Salisbury saw a fine war canoe “… over seventy feet long, the gunwale … neatly lashed with dressed flax, and latticed with straw, … a good effect against the bright red sides …”, and at Waikawa “… lots of canoes shining in the sun, painted bright red ochre – a compound the natives manage to burn into their crafts all hot”.8

-Angas’s painting of Huriwhenua’s magnificent “gaily ornamented tomb” in Tory Channel illustrates the use of kokowai on the monument itself, as a decorative frieze, and as fence paint.
+Angas’s painting (above) of Huriwhenua’s magnificent “gaily ornamented tomb” in Tory Channel illustrates the use of kōkōwai on the monument itself, as a decorative frieze, and as fence paint.
 9

 Sources used in this story